emilkowalski/vaul/README.md

 `snapToSequentialPoint`: Disabled velocity based swiping for snap points.
 This means that a snap point won't be skipped even if the velocity is high enough.
 Useful if each snap point in a drawer is equally important.

+`onAnimationEnd`: Gets triggered after the open or close animation ends, it receives an `open` argument with the `open` state of the drawer by the time the function was triggered.
+Useful to revert any state changes for example.

 `[data-vaul-no-drag]`: When interacting with an element with this data attribute, the drawer won't be dragged.

 ### Controlled Drawer